 - 0% Introductory APR offer: The 0% introductory APR periods can be very generous and can significantly help cardholders looking to use the card as a tool to pay down debt.

 - Annual fee: Many cards charge an annual fee, our experts analyze when the cards annual fee is worth it, such as in cases where the rewards more than make up for the expense.

 - Balance transfer offer: For cardholders looking to consolidate debt from one lender to another, a favorable balance transfer offer is paramount.

-Recap: Editor’s take on the best low interest credit cards
+Recap: The best low interest credit cards for 2019

 - The $95 annual fee is waived the first year.